raythurman2386/sidekick/README.md

 Pyinstaller is currently in the requirements.txt, so if you properly installed the dependencies you should be able to run:

-`pyinstaller --onefile --windowed --icon=sidekick.ico --noconsole --hiden-import=tkinter --name="Sidekick" --add-data="images:images"  main.py`
+`pyinstaller --onefile --windowed --icon="images/sidekick.ico" --noconsole --hidden-import=tkinter --name="Sidekick" --add-data="images:images"  main.py`